nadsbuhdha/portfolio-project-4/README.md

 ![comment bug](documentation_assets/images/comment_bug.webp)

-* When validating the HTML I recieved multiple a tag errors from an improper nesting of the a tag.
+* When validating the HTML I received multiple a tag errors from an improper nesting of the a tag.
 This bug was resolved by correctly nesting tags inside of the a tag.
 ![a tag error](documentation_assets/images/validationbug.png)

 * When deploying the project to heroku, the project displayed an application error.